ELISA (satellite)

 The entire ELISA suite was launched on a single Soyuz ST-A launch vehicle, along with Pléiades-1 and SSOT.

-The ELISA programme is a demonstrator meant to pave the way for a planned Signals intelligence constellation called CERES.
-The ELISA satellites are in a Low Earth orbit a few kilometres from each other to record radar and radio transmissions.
-Since 2014, they are used as a pre-operational system.
+The ELISA program is a demonstrator meant to pave the way for a planned Signals intelligence constellation called CERES.
+The ELISA satellites are in a Low Earth orbit a few kilometers from each other to record radar and radio transmissions.
+Since 2014, they have been used as a pre-operational system.

 The satellites are built around the Myriade microsatellite bus.